 Bunty Chand, Executive Director of Asia Society India Centre, said, "We are delighted to see NVFS grow and evolve during its second edition.
-Coordinated by Asia Society's offices in New York and India, this fellowship made possible by Time Warner Foundation extending its grant for another two years, represents Asia Society's commitment to fostering creativity and nurturing new talent.
-The first edition successfully saw six emerging screenwriters through a process of writing a feature length script under the guidance of industry professionals.
-By incorporating insights from the first edition, we hope to provide an enriching, rigorous and thoughtful programme for our second-year fellows."
+Coordinated by Asia Society's offices in New York and India, this fellowship — made possible by the Time Warner Foundation extending its grant for another two years — represents Asia Society's commitment to fostering creativity and nurturing new talent.
+The first edition successfully saw six emerging screenwriters through a process of writing a feature-length script under the guidance of industry professionals.
+By incorporating insights from the first edition, we hope to provide an enriching, rigorous, and thoughtful programme for our second-year fellows."

 Anjum Rajabali, Head of the Advisory Council of NVFS and noted screenwriter, added that "NVFS is indeed a very worthy and important initiative that Asia Society India Center has undertaken.
 Every filmmaker is on the lookout for well-written scripts based on interesting stories.
 We believe that with some guidance and help with the craft, new writers can hone their skills and fulfill that need.
 We are very grateful to the Advisory Council and to the three Mentors, all established and busy writers, who have so generously and graciously agreed to give their time and guidance to new writers."

-NVFS has been made possible by a grant from Time Warner Foundation.
+NVFS has been made possible by a grant from the Time Warner Foundation.

 A second workshop will be held in July 2014, where writers will receive feedback from other mentors and their peers too.
 This edition of the Fellowship will conclude in September 2014, and the next edition will commence from 1 October, 2014.